ThoughtWorksInc/CD4ML-Scenarios/instructions/AddingNewProblem.md

 python run_python_script.py pipeline your_new_problem
 ```

-Or run from the Jenkins UI.
+To run it from the Jenkins UI, you need to add the problem name to
+the Jenkins file so it will present it as an option.